ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 there being a defined relationship between the forward and backward links) and if they are missing for any contrubutors they should default to 1.

-If a contributor is rotated out of a sample and then back in at a later date the method does not calculate accross this gap.
+If a contributor that has been sampled is rotated out and then later on is rotated back in to the sample, the method must not calculate accross this gap because they are not non-responders, the contributors will not have any data assosiated with them for those periods as they are not sampled.

 ### Order Of Calculation Priority And Imputation Markers